 Overall, TunnelBear is very easy to use, and the lack of options does make it incredibly plug-and-play.
 However, there’s plenty to be improved upon – especially the kill switch – and for anyone beyond an absolute beginner, the lack of features could prove restrictive.

 TunnelBear users have access to email support and a beginner-oriented self-help knowledge base.
 For starters, you can reach out to the support team via the Contact page on the provider website.
-In general, the team replies within hours and provides simple, accurate responses, but we’d really like to see live chat – the very best VPNs all provide excellent 24/7 support, and we’d love to see TunnelBear follow suit.
+In general, the team replies within hours and provides simple, accurate responses, but we’d really like to see live chat – almost all the top providers offer excellent 24/7 support, and we’d love to see TunnelBear follow suit.